Skip to main content

 Params can be passed to a DAG at runtime in four different ways:

 • In the Airflow UI by using the Trigger DAG form.
-This form appears when you click on the Play button in the Airflow UI only for DAGs that have at least one param defined at the DAG level, see Define DAG-level param defaults.
+This form appears when you click on the Trigger DAG (Play) button in the Airflow UI.

 • Running a DAG with the --conf flag using the Airflow CLI (airflow dags trigger).